arup-group/pam/README.md

 <!--- --8<-- [end:docs] -->
 ## Documentation

-For more detailed instructions, see our [documentation](https://arup-group.github.io/pam/latest) and [example notebooks](https://github.com/arup-group/pam/tree/main/examples).
+For more detailed instructions, see our [documentation](https://arup-group.github.io/pam/latest).

 ## Installation